googleapis/api-common-protos/README.md

 These protos are made available under an Apache license (see `LICENSE`) and you are free to depend on them within your applications.
-They are considered stable and will not change in backwards-incompaible ways, **except** for those which are in a package with `experimental` in its name.
+They are considered stable and will not change in backwards-incompaible ways.

 In order to depend on these protos, use proto import statements that reference the base of this repository, for example: